tiarno/reachtim/content/articles/statrep_univ.md

 By defining the working directory as a shared folder and the defining the location of the **StatRep** macros, you can use SAS Studio and SAS University Edition to create reports with reproducible results and share it with others.

+Have a question or suggestion?
 Leave a comment!

 ### Save the StatRep Tagset Permanently {: .article-title}

 If you prefer, instead of the ODS Listing output, you can generate LaTeX output with the **StatRep** ODS tagset.
 You generate the tagset when you run the included program `statrep_tagset.sas`.
-You can generate the tagset each time you need to generate output and it is available in the WORK library during the current SAS session.
+You can generate the tagset each time you need to generate output and it is available during the current SAS session.

 That is all you need to do, but if you'd rather not have to run the file `statrep_tagset.sas` every time you want to generate your output, you can save the tagset in a permanent location.